FortiKey/Planning-Proposal-Docs/README.md

 # Frontend Testing Process

 The FortiKey frontend implementation includes extensive testing to ensure reliability, functionality, and security.
 Our testing process leverages industry-standard tools while focusing on both automated testing and user-centered validation.
+Due to project time constraints only 83.49% coverage was achieved, which is generally accepted in the industry.
+Heavy focus was placed on usageanalytics.test.jsx as it was the most complex of all components requiring many individual tests as the Usage Analytics index.jsx involved many components compared with the other files.

 ### Testing Framework